Duodenal Switch Surgery Cost

 - Follow-up appointments

-Costs not included in initial fee for duodenal switch surgery may include:
+Costs not included in initial fee may include:

 - Post-surgery behavior, exercise and diet counseling including the cost of vitamins and supplements.